transloadit/uppy/website/src/docs/box.md

 Things to note:

-*   Choose "Custom App" and select the "Standard OAuth 2.0 (User Authentication)" app type.
+*   Choose `Custom App` and select the `Standard OAuth 2.0 (User Authentication)` app type.
 *   Oddly you must enable full write access, or you will get [403 when downloading files](https://support.box.com/hc/en-us/community/posts/360049195613-403-error-while-file-download-API-Call)

-You'll be redirected to the app page.
+You’ll be redirected to the app page.
 This page lists the client ID (app key) and client secret (app secret), which you should use to configure Companion as shown above.

-The app page has a "Redirect URIs" field.
+The app page has a `"Redirect URIs"` field.
 Here, add:

     https://$YOUR_COMPANION_HOST_NAME/box/redirect